Dyalog/APLCourse/docs/basic-syntax-and-arithmetic.md

       ∧
 ```

 The `DOMAIN ERROR` means that APL cannot compute what you are asking for.
 In this case, it cannot generate indices up to a negative number.
 Negative numbers are <em>outside the domain</em> of the index generator function.
-How might you [generate numbers up to negative four]()?
+How might you [generate integers from 1 to negative four](./dfns-and-assignment.md#problem-set-2)?

 ```APL
       1+